 Before presenting and discussing estimation results for various specifications of equations 1 and 2, it is instructive to start by looking at some nonparametric evidence so as to check whether food prices and social unrest appear correlated at all.
-In that spirit, figure 1 plots time series for the FAO food price index and for the count of LexisNexis news stories about food-related social unrest riots between January 1990 and December 2011.
-Likewise, figures 2 to 5 plot time series for the IMF's maize, rice, soybeans, and wheat commodity price series, respectively, and for the count of LexisNexis news stories about food-related social unrest riots between January 1990 and December 2011.
-Figures 1 to 5 indicate that large spikes in food prices levels are often accompanied by a large spike in the count of news stories.
-This is especially true in the case of the food price spike of 2008 in figures 1 and 3 and in the case of the food price spike in figures 2, 4, and 5.
+In that spirit, figures 2 to 5 plot time series for the IMF's maize, rice, soybeans, and wheat commodity price series, respectively, and for the count of LexisNexis news stories about food-related social unrest riots between January 1990 and December 2011.
+Figures 2 to 5 indicate that large spikes in food prices levels are often accompanied by a large spike in the count of news stories.

-Obviously, figures 1 to 5 fail to control for confounding factors.
+Obviously, figures 2 to 5 fail to control for confounding factors.
 The results in table 2 control for such confounding factors by including controls for the count of news stories in the previous month, a time trend, and a set of monthly dummy variables.
 The results in table 2 show that once those covariates are included, the food price level and the cereal price level are both positively associated with social unrest.
 Moreover, it appears that increases in food and cereal price volatility are negatively associated with social unrest.